I adore the fall, it is my favorite season.

 - 1/2 cup rice flour

 - 1/2 cup tapioca flour or other starch

 - 1 teaspoon baking soda

-- 1 cup or more dried cranberries (if yours are overly dry, it is yummy to soak them in orange juice to plump them), raisins, nuts, or orange zest
+- dark chocolate chips, dried cranberries (if yours are overly dry, it is yummy to soak them in orange juice to plump them), raisins, nuts, or orange zest

 Preheat oven to 350 degrees.

 In a large bowl, whisk the pumpkin, oil, vanilla, and sugar together until well mixed (if using coconut oil. use room temp ingredients or the oil will harden).